AnkeetC/wordpress_docker/README.md

 * The script assumes that you have administrative privileges (sudo) to install Docker and modify system configurations.
 * The script uses default passwords for the database to keep it simple.
 In a production environment, it is recommended to use strong and unique passwords.
-* Ensure that the port 8000 is available and not being used by any other service on your system.
+* Ensure that port 8000 is available and not being used by any other service on your system.
 * If you encounter any issues while running the script, please refer to the [Docker documentation](https://docs.docker.com/) for troubleshooting.

 #### Feel free to modify and improve this script according to your specific needs.
 Enjoy your Dockerized WordPress site!